Visiting the Michener Art Museum as a family is a great way to experience the art first hand and engage in meaningful family activities.

 - Bring your child when the Michener is hosting a special exhibition or program that is of particular interest to you.

 - Bring your child when the museum is hosting a family event or a special intergenerational workshop.
 During these programs, there are additional learning opportunities available for family visitors.
 You can combine participation in these activities with time spent in the galleries.

 - Visit the Museum’s calendar for an up to date schedule of special family events and programs.

 What tools does the Michener Art Museum provide for families to get the most out of their experience visiting an art museum?

 The Michener provides endless resources for families.

 - There are activity sheets and guides that families can use during their visit.
-These can be downloaded from our learning resources page, or are available at the front desk and Family Education Center.
+These can be downloaded from our Explore Resources page, or are available at the front desk and Family Education Center.